jipech/domoticz_with_raspberry/README.md

 <h1>Domoticz and RaspBerry Pi (and other Linux single-board computers)</h1>
 <p>This repo describes how to use RaspBerry Pi to create end elements for Domoticz server.
 Instead of RaspBerry Pi, you can use other linux single-board *Berry computers as Orange Pi, Bannana Pi etc. It is tested on Intel Edison also.</p>
+<p>There are three simple examples.
+There are two different possibilities to create switch - by the using Python a very simple example with php web page.
+Last example is temperature sensor which is using i2c sensor TC74A0.</p>